This week on the ESRC GPID blog, we continue a series of pieces on deindustrialisation and developing countries.

 Rowthorn and Coutts list four causes of deindustrialisation in advanced countries.
-Specifically, (i) outsourcing and thus deindustrialisation is a statistical artefact caused by contracting out of manufacturing jobs to services (for example, cleaning or catering); (ii) a fall in the relative prices of manufactures or a fall in the income elasticity of manufactures; (iii) international trade leading to higher competitive pressures to raise the labour intensity production to compete (or the substitution of labour with capital); (iv) decreases in the rate of investment which disproportionate affect manufacturing as most investment in manufacturing.
+Specifically, (i) outsourcing and thus deindustrialisation is a statistical artefact caused by the contracting out of manufacturing jobs to services (for example, cleaning or catering); (ii) a fall in the relative prices of manufactures or a fall in the income elasticity of manufactures; (iii) international trade leading to higher competitive pressures to raise the labour intensity production to compete (or the substitution of labour with capital); (iv) decreases in the rate of investment which disproportionately affect manufacturing as most investment is in manufacturing.

 Palma adds several more possible causes.
-First, deindustrialisation could be caused by dutch disease due to natural resources led growth.
+First, deindustrialisation could be caused by Dutch disease due to natural-resources-led growth.
 Second, deindustrialisation could be caused by outsourcing.
-Third changes in policy regimes in OECD countries away from Keynesianism and technological progress could be other drivers of deindustrialisation.
+Third, changes in policy regimes in OECD countries away from Keynesianism and technological progress could be other drivers of deindustrialisation.

-In contrast, Rodrik emphasises trade liberalisation over time and the impact of China’s entry into manufacturing as drivers whilst Felipe et al. argue that premature deindustrialisation is caused by the fact that large national increases in labour productivity have been counteracted by a shift of manufacturing jobs to lower productivity economies.
+In contrast, Rodrik emphasises trade liberalisation over time and the impact of China’s entry into manufacturing as drivers, whilst Felipe et al. argue that premature deindustrialisation is caused by the fact that large national increases in labour productivity have been counteracted by a shift of manufacturing jobs to lower productivity economies.
 They argue that the average employment share in manufacturing that could be achieved has fallen over time, and countries have experienced deindustrialisation earlier than they used to.
 In short, the changes in supply chains and shift to lower productivity economies has spread manufacturing jobs more thinly, making it harder for individual countries to sustain high levels of manufacturing employment.
-They note that global employment in manufacturing and GDP shares have changed very little in the last forty years.
+They note that global employment in manufacturing and gross domestic product (GDP) shares have changed very little in the last forty years.
 What has happened is that international competition has spread manufacturing across more countries.

-Finally, Treganna as we discussed last week conducted a decomposition of deindustrialisation in manufacturing employment in 48 countries.
-She finds that in most cases the decline in manufacturing employment is due to a fall in labour intensity in manufacturing (i.e. a rise in productivity).
+Finally, Treganna, as we discussed last week, conducted a decomposition of deindustrialisation in manufacturing employment in 48 countries.
+She finds that in most cases, the decline in manufacturing employment is due to a fall in labour intensity in manufacturing (i.e. a rise in productivity).